Shailendra114/AWS-Cloud-Cost-Optimization---Identifying-Stale-Resources/README.md

 **Containers:** Containers have lower overhead compared to VMs because they share the host OS kernel, resulting in faster startup times and better performance, especially for lightweight and short-lived workloads.

+Now lets understand the containers in details then docker and then jump on kubernetes:-

+###Containers